 - Are you surprised at how much or how little water you use compared to people in other parts of the world?
 (Sample answer: I am not surprised that people in the United States consume so much water.
 I am surprised by how little water people in some other parts of the world consume.) - How do the foods you eat and the products you buy affect freshwater resources in a way you never considered before?
 (Sample answer: I guess I thought I had no responsibility for the water needed to produce the food I eat and the stuff I buy-that responsibility belongs to the farmers and the manufacturers.
 It never occurred to me that I can actually make a difference by cutting back or rethinking what I eat and what I buy.) - What actions can you take to help conserve freshwater resources directly?
-(Sample answer: I love our large, green yard, but it needs a lot of water and care.
-I think one of the biggest steps I could take would be to do research on other options for our huge yard-maybe we can convert it into a really beautiful xeriscape.) - What actions can you take to help conserve freshwater resources virtually?
+(Sample answer: I can turn off the water when I brush my teeth and I can take shorter showers.) - What actions can you take to help conserve freshwater resources virtually?
 (Sample answer: I'm not sure yet.
 Maybe I could do research to find out how much water my favorite foods require.
 I think eating less meat would be a good way for me to conserve freshwater resources virtually.) - How might your attitude toward freshwater resources affect people in other countries?
 (Sample answer: I think, as someone who lives in an industrialized nation, I take freshwater resources for granted.
 If I continue to use so much water directly and virtually, it may have a real impact on people in my community or even in other countries who already have very little to spare.) - Are you concerned about water scarcity now or for the future?
 (Sample answer: Yes.
 It seems like more and more places around the country are facing droughts, and people are being asked to make big sacrifices to conserve water.
 I think it is a real issue for all of us today, not just for people in other countries.) - What do you think are the best ways to prepare for or cope with water scarcity?
 (Sample answer: I think spreading awareness is the best way.
 I learned things today that I honestly had never, ever thought about.
 I think it would be helpful if everyone had the opportunity to think carefully about the issue and educate themselves.)